The following is an updated re-posting originally authored by Dana Schulz.

 After being arrested, Ethel was sent to the Women’s House of Detention.
 This prison opened in 1932 and was built to replace an old jail that was part of the Jefferson Market.
 According to Ephemeral New York, “it focused on reforming the inmates, often charged with prostitution.
 There were some illustrious inmates, held for other crimes, like Ethel Rosenberg, Angela Davis, and Valerie Solanas.”
 The building was bulldozed in 1974 and replaced by the Jefferson Market Garden.

-The former Sigmund Schwartz Gramercy Park Chapel, at 152 Second Avenue (which is has since been demolished) was the site where Julius & Ethel were memorialized after their execution.
+The former Sigmund Schwartz Gramercy Park Chapel, at 152 Second Avenue (which has since been demolished) was the site where Julius & Ethel were memorialized after their execution.

-No any more sites associated with Julius & Ethel Rosenberg in the East Village?
+Know any more sites associated with Julius & Ethel Rosenberg in the East Village?
 Send them our way!!